Florida man sentenced to death for killing police officer

 The defense team also said Loyd suffered brain damage when officers beat and kicked him in the face as he crawled from under a home where he’d been hiding during a massive weeklong manhunt after Clayton was killed.
 Loyd lost his eye in the beating and the officers were later cleared of any wrongdoing.

-Another wrinkle in the case came in 2019 when then- Florida Gov. Rick Scott reassigned the case from then-State Attorney Aramis Ayala after she said she would not seek the death penalty against Loyd.
+Another wrinkle in the case came in 2019 when then- Florida Gov. Rick Scott reassigned the case from then-State Attorney Aramis Ayala after she sparked outrage in the law enforcement community by saying she would not seek the death penalty against Loyd.

+Ayala said at the time that capital punishment had been unevenly applied, was not a deterrent for serious crimes and that she would not seek it in any case — a stance she had not publicly expressed during her campaign for the position.

+Ayala announced Wednesday that she is running for Florida attorney general as a Democrat.

 “All these families have suffered.
 Debra Clayton’s family has suffered.
 Sade Dixon’s family has suffered.
 All because of the evil actions of Markeith Loyd,” Orange County Sheriff Mina told reporters outside the courthouse. “… And now it’s time for Markeith Loyd to suffer.”